wilsonmar/wilsonmar.github.io/_posts/2018-10-02-contribute.md

 ## E) Plan changes, update test scripts

-Draft a description of what the system will look like when you're done.
-This can be an edited graphic of a form or report.
+1. Draft a description of what the system will look like when you're done.
+This can be a picture of an altered form or report.

-Define commit messages for the sequence of changes.
+2. Define commit messages for the sequence of changes.
 This can provide a roadmap for estimating effort and timelines.

+3. Define the tests for each feature added or changed.

-We believe in the advantages of a "test first" approach.
+4. We believe in the advantages of a "test first" approach.
 Create test scripts to validate new fields that have not yet been created.
-Code changes would cause the test to pass.
+If the change is removal of a field, write a "negative" test to verify the absence of the field among a list.
+Then code changes that cause the test to pass.

 <a name="TestDeploy"></a>